 M&S is investing 1 billion pounds on logistics, IT and systems.
-It launched a new web platform in February and is ramping up a new distribution center in central England to fulfill all online orders.
+It launched a new web platform in February and is ramping up a new distribution centre in central England to fulfil all online orders.

 It hopes that will help reverse nearly a decade of market share decline at home and pay dividends abroad as it targets a 25 percent increase in international sales in the next three years and a jump of 40 percent in overseas profits.